Sciensano-Healthdata/HdBe-FHIR-R4-CBB/profiling-guidelines.md

 </element>
 ```

 Mappings should only be added.
-There is no need to replace existing mappings as they still are valid mappings, and this provides the relation between the zib and HdBe mappings.
+There is no need to replace existing mappings as they are valid mappings and provide traceability to the original profiles.
+It shows the relation between zib and HdBe concepts.

 ## Changelog of changes to zibs and zib-profiles<a name="changelog"></a>
 Every CBB logical model and profile will have an accompanying documentation file that contains a changelog/differential to the zib or zib-profile.
 The documentation file has the same name as the CBB-profile and ends with `.doc.md`.
 For example `HdBe-Patient.xml` <-> `HdBe-Patient.doc.md`.